wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

   <tr>
   <td>Property Name</td>
   <td><code>uri.var.hospital</code></td>
-  <td>The name that will be used to refer this property's values.</td>
+  <td>The name that will be used to refer to this property's values.</td>
   </tr>
   <tr>
   <td>Property Action</td>